-Most of her work originates from observations of the model, using clay to build shapes structurally with feelings of the model and glazes with oxides for emphasis.
+Most of her work originated from observations of the model, using clay to build shapes structurally with feelings of the model and glazes with oxides for emphasis.

 Later she attended Teachers College in New York and studied to be a High School Teacher.
 Her first job she had started in January 1966, and she continued to work with the Board of Education for 25 years.

-Initially she taught in Junior High through High School students.
+Initially she taught junior high through high school students.
 She was permanently placed at Prospect Heights High School.
 She learned how to reach the children with painting and design; helped them to build their vocabulary and not to be afraid to express their ideas in pen or pencil.
 She taught ceramics too.
 The children needed to hold on to something.
 This in turn gave them something to work with.
 While teaching art in High School she did ceramics at Hunter College, sculptures in the summer at ASL, and later started acting to help keep everything together.
 She was in many plays and really loved acting, but found it best not to do both.

-Since Claire retired in 1991, she does only sculpture.
+Since Claire retired in 1991, she worked only in sculpture.
 She started with an armature and then decided not to ever use one again.
 Her familiarity with clay helped her build figures without an armature.
 It took practice.

 After 2 years of studying full time again, she won a McDowell Traveling Scholarship.
 She went to Rome and visited Naples, Sienna, and Florence in Italy.
 She did stone carving at the American Academy of Rome with Simon Verite.
 She helped him with a fountain he was making for the Academy in the Villa Aurelia garden.

-Claire Clark has a good size studio in Williamsburg, Brooklyn, with her own shuttle kiln.
-The kiln is Bailey's 38" high by 27" width and depth.
-She hopes to do more of her abstract work and at continue to do her realistic work at the League with the model, for now.
+Claire Clark had a good size studio in Williamsburg, Brooklyn, with her own shuttle kiln.
+The kiln was a Bailey's 38" high by 27" width and depth.
+She hoped to do more of her abstract work and continued to do her realistic work at the League with the model, at that time.

-Claire Clark most recently won a Prize for one of her Twin Towers with arms and heads.
+Claire Clark won a Prize for one of her Twin Towers with arms and heads.
 Her work was on exhibition with the National Association of Women Artists - 113th Annual Exhibition.

 This show was on view from May 24 thru June 29, 2002, at the Banana Factory located at 25 West 3rd Street, Bethlehem, PA 18015.
 Her prize among many is the Beatrice G. Epstein Memorial Award Twin Towers3